-1. Install app
+1. Install from Marketplace

 If you haven't already done so, sign up for a free trial of the Routing app from the Zendesk Marketplace.
 Apply the coupon code TRIALWOCC during checkout to try without a credit card (necessary for invoiced billing).

 Enable group restrictions to control exactly who should have access to Routing.
 This also ensures that you're only billed for agents that actually need to use the app.